JCSDA/jedi-docs/docs/inside/jedi-components/ioda/interface.rst

 OOPS accesses observation data via C++ methods belonging to the ObsVector class.
 The variables being assimilated are selected in the YAML configuration using the :code:`simulated variables` sub-keyword under the :code:`obs space` keyword.
-In the :ref:`radiosonde example <radiosonde_example_yaml>` above, one variable "air_temperature" is being assimilated.
+In the :ref:`radiosonde example <radiosonde_example_yaml>` above, one variable "airTemperature" is being assimilated.
-In this case, the ObsVector will read only the air_temperature row from the ObsSpace and load that into a vector.
+In this case, the ObsVector will read only the airTemperature row from the ObsSpace and load that into a vector.

 The ObsVector class contains the following two methods, :code:`read()` for filling a vector from an ObsSpace in memory and :code:`save()` for storing a vector into an ObsSpace.